vuejs/vue-cli/packages/@vue/cli-plugin-typescript/README.md

 ## Caching

-[cache-loader](https://github.com/webpack-contrib/cache-loader) is enabled by default and cache is stored in `<projectRoot>/node_modules/.cache/cache-loader`.
+[cache-loader](https://github.com/webpack-contrib/cache-loader) is enabled by default and cache is stored in `<projectRoot>/node_modules/.cache/ts-loader`.

-## Parallelization

-[thread-loader](https://github.com/webpack-contrib/thread-loader) is enabled by default when the machine has more than 1 CPU cores.
-This can be turned off by setting `parallel: false` in `vue.config.js`.

 ## Installing in an Already Created Project